wuahmartor/portfolio/README.md

 Hi, I'm Reuben!
 I am a registered nurse with extensive experience in various nursing specialties.
 Motivated by the challenges I encountered in healthcare, I earned an MS in Data Science.
 My goal is to use my technical skills to address and rectify the lapses I've identified in the healthcare industry.

 ## 🛠 Skills
 Nursing skills in various settings: Acute, long-term care facilities, Home Health, Occupational, and Medical Case management.
-R, SQL, Machine Learning, PowerBI, Tableau, MS Office, Jupyter Notebook, Basic HTML Streamlit, Computer network, Hardware, Windows Server Active Directory concepts (Microsoft Certified System Engineer on Windows Server 2003).
+R, SQL, Machine Learning, PowerBI, Tableau, MS Office, Jupyter Notebook, Basic HTML, Streamlit, Computer network, Hardware, Windows Server Active Directory concepts (Microsoft Certified System Engineer on Windows Server 2003), and more.

 ## Projects Undertaken: